HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 Certain states also use a temporary buffer or a nesting stack to track progress, and the character reference state uses a return state to return to the state it was invoked from.

-The output of the tokenization step is a series of zero or more of the following tokens: DOCTYPE, start tag, end tag, comment, character, JSON evaluation tree, end-of-file.
+The output of the tokenization step is a series of zero or more of the following tokens: DOCTYPE, start tag, end tag, comment, character, variant model tree, end-of-file.
 DOCTYPE tokens have a name, a public identifier, a system information string, and a force-quirks flag.
 When a DOCTYPE token is created, its name, public identifier, and system information must be marked as missing (which is a distinct state from the empty string), and the force-quirks flag must be set to off (its other state is on).